 - 14-ounce can of quartered artichoke hearts, drained

 - 1 cup sliced black olives, drained

 - 1 cup cubed sharp cheddar cheese

-Add jar of NEW RAGÚ® Simply Traditional Pasta Sauce to a large pan over medium heat.
+- Add pasta sauce to a large pan over medium-high heat.
 Bring the sauce to a boil and then reduce to a simmer.

-Add the cheddar cheese cubes, fresh mozzarella, and basil.
+- Add the cheddar cheese cubes, fresh mozzarella balls, and basil.
 Stir well and serve hot.

 Amount Per Serving: Calories: 522Total Fat: 32gSaturated Fat: 14gTrans Fat: 1gUnsaturated Fat: 15gCholesterol: 87mgSodium: 1549mgCarbohydrates: 33gFiber: 6gSugar: 6gProtein: 26g